adebisi-fa/paystack-dotnet/README.md

 ## One more thing about `~Response` Types (since v0.7.2)!

-It is possible to run into situations where a property (`data.[property]`) are not directly exposed via the Typed Interface implemented by this library.
-For such instances, PayStack.Net exposes the `.RawJson` property that contains the raw JSON content returned from the PayStack Server, as a `String`.
+For situations where some properties (`data.[property1][property2][...n]`) are not directly exposed via the Typed Interface implemented by this library, PayStack.Net `Response` types exposes the `.RawJson` property that contains the raw JSON content returned from the PayStack Server, as a `String`.

+As a `String`, this value can be parsed using any .Net compatible JSON parser, for use.

-To make it easier to work this raw JSON, all `~Response` types has an extension method, `.AsJObject()`, which returns a `JObject` instance.
+However, to make it easier to work this raw JSON (especially to remove the need for extra parsing before use), all `~Response` types has an extension method, `.AsJObject()`, which returns a `JObject` instance.
 With this object, any property of the returned JSON can be retrieved as described on [this page](https://www.newtonsoft.com/json/help/html/QueryingLINQtoJSON.htm).